seinecle/linux-security-tutorials/docs/generated-html/subdir/ssl-en_temp_pdf.md

 :example-caption!:
 :sourcedir: ../../../main/java

+//ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes
 //ST: !
-'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 == System
+//ST: !

 - I use Debian, version 8.7 (http://www.pontikis.net/blog/five-reasons-to-use-debian-as-a-server[why?])
 - Vi is used as a text editor in the following

 == Why SSL?
-//ST: Why SSL?
+//ST: !

 For users, no SSL shows as "http://" in front of a website address, and with SSL it shows as "https://"